-The University of Ljubljana (UL) and the Surveying and Mapping Authority of the Republic of Slovenia (SMA) participated in the “3rd Slovenian INSPIRE day and Conference on eSpace programme”, which took place on December 1, 2017, in Ljubljana, Slovenia.
+The University of Ljubljana and the Surveying and Mapping Authority of the Republic of Slovenia participated at the 3rd Slovenian INSPIRE day and Conference on eSpace programme, which took place on December 1, 2017, in Ljubljana, Slovenia.

-A welcome address was given by Irena Majcen, Minister of the Environment and Spatial Planning, and Alenka Smerkolj, Minister without portfolio responsible for Development, Strategic Projects and Cohesion, and Anton Kupic, Director General of the Surveying and Mapping Authority.
+A welcome address was given by Irena Majcen, Minister of the Environment and Spatial Planning, and Alenka Smerkolj, Minister without Portfolio responsible for Development, Strategic Projects and Cohesion, and Anton Kupic, Director General of the Surveying and Mapping Authority.

-During his presentation about the SMA activities in the field of National Spatial Data Infrastructure, Tomaž Petek from the Slovenian Surveying and Mapping Authority, introduced the SLICE3D project and its objectives.
-In his talk he stressed the importance of innovative solutions and knowledge transfer from academia to the government and industry, where the future Centre of Excellence could take over an important role.
+During his presentation about the activities of the national surveying authority in the field of National Spatial Data Infrastructure, Tomaž Petek from the Slovenian Surveying and Mapping Authority, introduced the SLICE3D project and its objectives.
+In his talk he stressed the importance of innovative solutions and knowledge transfer from academia to the government and industry, where the future Centre of Excellence could assume an important role.